Transportation and Parking

 Parking is extremely limited on central campus, especially near residence halls.
 If you will be a resident on campus during Commencement Weekend, we request that you unload your vehicle and immediately move it to one of the many perimeter lots.
 (Do not leave anything of value visible in your parked vehicle.)

-Perimeter lots include: Rugby and Wilson Lots (east of Grace Hall); Library Lot and Dunn Lot (east of Knott Hall and Hesburgh Library); Bulla Lot (corner of Bulla Road and Twyckenham Drive); Joyce Lots (south of the Joyce Center and Stadium); and Dorr and Lake Lots (west of the Rockne Memorial).
+Perimeter lots include: Rugby and Wilson Lots (east of Grace Hall); Library Lot (east of Knott Hall and Hesburgh Library); Bulla Lot (corner of Bulla Road and Twyckenham Drive); Joyce Lots (south of the Joyce Center and Stadium); and Dorr and Lake Lots (west of the Rockne Memorial).

 For safety, please do not park in any driveway, roadway, fire lane or any reserved locations.
 Cars parked illegally on campus may be towed at owner’s expense.
 Recreational Vehicles are prohibited from parking on central campus and are not allowed to park on any University property overnight.
 Additional traffic and parking restrictions may be in place due to unforeseen circumstances.

 For information about accessible parking for people with disabilities, contact the parking office at 574-631-5053 or ND Police at 574-631-5555.